RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 plt.show()
 ```

-We can even save our DataWindow as a file for later.
+We can even save our DataWindow as a compressed file or JSON representation for later.
 Saving the DataWindow allows it to be loaded quickly, instead of going through the entire creation process.
 ```python
 from redvox.common.io import serialize_data_window, data_window_to_json_file
 serialize_data_window(data_window=datawindow,